Smart Size Chart

 In this below example code block -- again, your PDP will be different:

-there is an 'add to cart' button, with the id
+there is an 'add to cart' button, with the id #add-to-cart

-:the inner text is the size, eg, 'Medium'
+the inner text is the size, eg, 'Medium'

-all the available sizes are buttons, with the class name
+all the available sizes are buttons, with the class name 'size-option'

 Since every client's PDP is different, reach out to us if you are having trouble building this functionality -- we are happy to provide guidance and assistance!